CalvinTheRed/RPGL/README.md

 where the client left off at a later time.
 This section explains how to use these features.

 ### Saving
-To save, you can use the `UUIDTable.saveToDIrectory()` method and point it to the desired save directory.
+To save, you can use the `UUIDTable.saveToDirectory()` method and point it to the desired save directory.
 This will cause all RPGLEffects, RPGLItems, RPGLObjects, and RPGLResources currently stored in the UUIDTable to be saved into JSON files in the indicated save directory.

 ### Loading
-To load saved data, you can use the `UUIDTable.loadFromDIrectory()` method and point it to the save directory from which you wish to load.
+To load saved data, you can use the `UUIDTable.loadFromDirectory()` method and point it to the save directory from which you wish to load.
 This will read all of the JSON files contained within the directory and copy their content into the UUIDTable.
 RPGL will then be aware of that content and will be able to process it from the state in which it was saved.